-Probability of death

-ISTAT life expectancy table broken down by age and sex, current as at 2023
+Probability of death ISTAT life expectancy table broken down by age and sex, current as at 2023

-Percentages of retirement, resignation/dismissal and contract termination were taken from observation of the Company's historical data.
+Percentages of retirement, resignation/dismissal and contract termination were taken from observation of the he Company's s historical data.

 The employee-leaving probabilities used were broken down by age, gender and contractual job title (office workers, managers and executives/journalists).